 Gay Marriage, Homosexuality Find Growing Support Among US Latinos

-LAS VEGAS The United States Supreme Court has agreed to rule on two challenges to federal and state laws that define marriage as a union between a man and a woman.
+The United States Supreme Court has agreed to rule on two challenges to federal and state laws that define marriage as a union between a man and a woman.

 In the U.S., support for gay marriage among Latinos is growing rapidly.
 That’s according to survey data collected by the Pew Hispanic Center between September and October 2012.
 But many young gay and lesbian Latinos are still struggling to find acceptance.